Deployment for Finance Transformation: Ensuring a Successful Go-Live

 Transitioning to Deployment for Transformation

 Our last post concluded our practical example by obtaining StageGate Three (Design) approval.
-We are now ready to move towards StageGate Four (Prepare to Deploy) and StageGate Five (Deploy).
+Now, we are ready to proceed to StageGate Four (Prepare to Deploy) and StageGate Five (Deploy).

 Together, these StageGates cover the primary high-level phases of deployment for transformation: